pracsol/ModernDiskQueue/README.md

 This scenario is likely going to arise from two discrete applications attempting to access the same storage queue.
 As described above, the guidance for this scenario is to instantiate and dispose of the queue as quickly as possible so the multi-process file lock is not held for any longer than needed.

 ### Multi-Thread Work
 This scenario is likely to arise from a single application with multiple threads trying to access the same storage queue.
 The guidance for this scenario is to create a long-lived queue object and then create and dispose of sessions as needed.
-This will allow the threads to share the queue object and avoid contention on the file lock.
+This will allow the threads to share the queue object and avoid contention and performance penalties associated with the cross-process file locking mechanism.

-How this is implemented can greatly affect performance, and consumers are advised to evaluate the suitability of simply using Task-based asynchronous programming patterns to achieve the same goal.
-If a dedicated thread is created to handle, for example, all the dequeue operations while the main call stack works on enqueueing objects, be sure to follow best practices for executing asynchronous operations inside a thread.
-It's easy to do this incorrectly, creating deadlocks or simply creating a thread that just throws the body of work back on the shared thread pool, with no thread affinity, which may not yield the results you're after.
+How this is implemented - your design decisions - can greatly affect performance, and consumers are advised to evaluate the suitability of simply using Task-based asynchronous programming patterns to achieve the same goal.
+If a dedicated thread is created to handle, for example, all the dequeue operations while the main call stack works on enqueuing objects, be sure to follow best practices for executing asynchronous operations inside a thread.
+It's easy to do this incorrectly, creating deadlocks, executing blocking synchronous units of work, or simply creating a thread that does nothing more than throwing the body of work back on the shared thread pool, with no thread affinity, which may not yield the results you're after.

 ## Trim Self-Contained Deployments and Executables